bintaDouk/ada-project-americanDentalAssociation/index.md

 </div>

-## World Maps for Analyzed Conflicts
+## Geopolitical Analysis of Conflicts
+This section of our research is devolved to the research question: `How do movie genre preferences differ between countries in conflict or those experiencing similar global events?`, in which we investigate variations in genre trends across nations, focusing on contrasts during political tensions and on how different nations respond to similar historical events.

 In order to provide a quick overview of the wars we are analyzing, we provide some initial plots, showing the world map for the opposing countries for each one of the 4 conflicts:
+* World War II
+* Korean War
+* Cold War
+* Vietnam War
+This distinction between `Side 1` (Red) and `Side 2` (Blue) will be important for a deeper understanding of the following sections.

 <iframe src="images\Q2\countries_World_War_II.html" width="800px" height="600px" frameborder="0" position="relative"  style="display: block;">positive barplot</iframe>
 <iframe src="images\Q2\countries_Korean_War.html" width="800px" height="600px" frameborder="0" position="relative" style="display: block;">positive barplot</iframe>